kmhofmann/selene/README.md

 **selene** uses [CMake](https://cmake.org/) for building.

-Installation targets are not yet supported, but might be added later.
-Preferably use "at head" as submodule instead of installing.

 Follow the usual instructions for CMake projects on UNIX-like systems.
 First, clone the project and create a `build` directory (or use another name).